Dataset Distillation Efficiently Encodes Low-Dimensional Representations from Gradient-Based Learning of Non-Linear Tasks: Synthetic Experiments

 Here, we present an illustration of our result in terms of sample complexity of $N$ and $J$ and show that it matches our theory.
 We set $f^\ast(x) = \sigma^\ast(\langle \beta,x\rangle)$ where $\sigma^\ast(z) = {\mathrm{He_2(z)}}{/2} + {\mathrm{He_4(z)}}{/4!}$, $\zeta=0$, $r=1$, $d=10$, and $L=100$.
 Since this is a single index model, we prepare one synthetic point for $\mathcal D_1^S=\{(\tilde x^{(0)},\tilde y^{(0)})\}$ following Theorem~\ref{th:main_2_bis}. $\mathcal D_2^S$ is initialized following the construction of Appendix~\ref{subsec:discussion_construction}.
 We run Algorithm~\ref{al:2} and compare the generalization error of the network trained according to five different paradigms, namely, the vanilla training with the full training data, that with the obtained distilled data and its corresponding random baseline where we replaced $\mathcal D_1^S$ and $\mathcal D_2^S$ used in the training with random points of $\mathcal D^{Tr}$ (Random II), the result of teacher training at $t=2$ and its corresponding random baseline where we replaced $\mathcal D_1^S$ used in the training by a random point of the original dataset $\mathcal D^{Tr}$ (Random I).
 Results are plotted in Figure~\ref{fig:exp1} for different sizes of $N=\{10,10^2,10^3,10^4,10^5\}$ and effective random initialization $J^\ast = LJ/2= \{10,10^2,10^3,10^4,10^5\}$, which is the actual number of directions the gradient update can see for the first distillation step (see Corollary~\ref{cor:tilde_x_form}).

-As we can observe, random baselines cannot reproduce a performance close to the original training, while one data of distilled $\mathcal D_1^S$ is enough.
+As we can observe, random baselines cannot reproduce a performance close to the original training, while one distilled point for $\mathcal D_1^S$ is enough.
 Furthermore, the generalization loss of the distilled data decreases as $J$ and $N$ increase.
 These illustrate the compression efficiency of DD and the necessity of large $N$ and $J$ implied in Theorem~\ref{th:main_3}.